kingcons/clones/JOURNAL.md

 I'm confident we're computing the various nametable, palette, etc addresses correctly.
 But when I render I only get a gray screen.
-Performance seems acceptable, with most frames drawing in under 5 seconds.
+Performance seems acceptable, with most frames drawing in under 5 milliseconds.
 But I'll be more pleased with that when something meaningful is actually getting on the screen.
 That said, my brain is pretty fried and I've spent almost no time with Norma today despite her being home for 7 hours now.
 It's time to sign off.

 I wrote a simple TEST-FRAME function and got the expected color palette / results.
 It seems likely that the problem is translating the `*FRAMEBUFFER*` to SDL / `RENDER-PIXEL`.